2022 December 13th – 15th,

 What does the future look like for Organic and Natural in Saudi Arabia?

 Department of Organic Agriculture – Ministry of Environment, Water and Agriculture in the KSA.

 Honey is increasingly replacing sugar across the Middle Eastern palate.
 Café’s, hotels and restaurants are reporting trends where people are using honey for their coffee and tea and why not?
 The usage of honey in the region goes way back in time and holds immense religious and culture, but it’s also the anti-inflammatory, anti-bacterial and medicinal properties that’s driving people to re-adopt to what is increasingly being known as “liquid gold”.
 However, with natural commercial honey flooding the market, what place will pure, raw honey have in the Middle East?

-Raw, exotic honey reclaims its relevance and significance across the Middle East
+Organic honey reclaims its relevance and significance across the Middle East

 It’s no surprise that between 2020-2026 the raw honey market in the UAE alone is said to grow at a CAGR of 12.2%.
 Honey is considered as a curative, beauty aid and as an anti-bacterial agent for decades now.
 With consumers being more conscious today than ever coupled with government support to apiaries and beekeepers, honey is said to rule the region’s superfood list.

-Raw and exotic honey has proven to prevent, cure and even boost immunity, what does the future look like?
+Organic honey has proven to prevent, cure and even boost immunity, what does the future look like?